 If you wish to obtain a copy of a call log, please submit request by mail or online (SEE PUBLIC RECORDS REQUEST SECTION ABOVE).
 Correct date, location, and/or time of the call must be provided to process a search of the CAD records.

 LETTERS OF GOOD CONDUCT:

-Letters of Good Conduct are done as a courtesy for current residents of the Town of Brookline only.
+Letters of Good Conduct are done as a courtesy only for CURRENT residents of the Town of Brookline.